-^{} The Company believes that the amounts as above exceeding credit period as fully rcoverable based on historical payment behaviour.
+The Company believes that the amounts as above exceeding credit period are fully recoverable based on historical payment behavior.

-The Company based upon past trends determine an impairment allowance for loss on receivables outstanding for more than 360 days past due.
+#The Company based upon past trends determined an impairment allowance for loss on receivables outstanding for more than 360 days past due.